 Many, though some of them break the rigid separation of friend and family.
 My brothers – which I consider a friendship.
 My husband, Nick.
 And my best friend from childhood, Sarah Kellas.
 Those seem to me to be people largely responsible for whoever it is I am.
 Later friendships are more about a transformation of ideas.
 Darryl Pinckney in New York is a ‘late’ friend and a dear one who has changed my mind about so many things.
 He has been my great guide in America – so much so that I placed him unchanged into a novel just for the fun of it.

 More about the author

 Two brown girls dream of being dancers - but only one, Tracey, has talent.
-The other has ideas: about rhythm and time, about black bodies and black music, what constitutes a tribe, or makes a person truly free.
-It's a close but complicated childhood friendship that ends abruptly in their early twenties, never to be revisited, but never quite forgotten, either...
+The other has ideas: about rhythm and time, black bodies and black music, what it means to belong, what it means to be free.
+It's a close but complicated childhood friendship that ends abruptly in their early twenties, never to be revisited, but never quite forgotten either.